 Our goal is to help remedy this as best we can.

 Let's face it.
 A lot of LGBTQ+ spaces cannot advertise, aren't good at advertising, or think they don't need to worry about it.
 On top of that, managing the big 3 (Instagram, Twitter, Facebook) on top of what is probably a 10+ year old template website is a nightmare.
 Especially when the social media sites are actively trying to suppress you.

-On the other site of the spectrum, some LGBTQ+ spaces are unable to publicly advertise, or need to make their facades discreet for the safety of their patrons.
+On the other end of the spectrum, some LGBTQ+ spaces are unable to publicly advertise, or need to make their facades discreet for the safety of their patrons.

 Frequently Asked Questions